Saturday 30th Jan 2016

 Alison Sudol sometimes forgets she’s a ‘No-Maj’

-A quarter of said quartet is Queenie Goldstein, played by singer-songwriter and actress Alison Sudol.
+A quarter of the said quartet is Queenie Goldstein, played by singer-songwriter and actress Alison Sudol.
 It appears that Alison has grown rather attached to her character’s wand: ‘Sometimes I walk around and I’ll just have like something in my hand and I’ll just forget that I can’t make things move.’

 She is also a big fan of J.K.
 Rowling’s storytelling: ‘There’s just so much meaning in her stories and so much heart.’